KZOT

-KZOT (1180 AM) is a radio station licensed to Bellevue, Nebraska, United States and serving the Omaha metropolitan area.
+KZOT (1180 kHz) is a commercial AM radio station licensed to Bellevue, Nebraska, and serving the Omaha metropolitan area.
 The station is owned by NRG Media and the license is held by NRG License Sub, LLC.
-Studios are located at Dodge Street and 50th Avenue in Midtown Omaha, and the transmitter site is located in Council Bluffs, Iowa.
+It airs a sports radio format, with programming from Infinity Sports Network.
+Radio studios are at 50th Avenue and Dodge Street in Midtown Omaha.